PLPAcademy/day-3-assignment-mustyhotoro/README.md

 A) Install Homebrew
 B) Update your PATH
 C) Run Flutter Doctor
-D) Create a new Flutter project
+D) Create a new Flutter project.

 4. What command is used to run a newly created Flutter app?